-This Making Slush Science Activity is a fun and easy way to teach kids about the changing states of matter.
+This homemade slushy science experiment is a fun and easy way to teach kids about the changing states of matter.
 They will also enjoy their own homemade slush in the process!

 Science can be a lot of fun for kids when you apply it to things they enjoy.
-This Making Slush Science Activity is a great way to teach kids about changing states of matter.
+This homemade slushy science experiment is a great way to teach kids about changing states of matter.
 They will love learning something new, but will also have fun watching their juice turn into a super tasty slushy.

 You don't need any special materials for this activity either, they can all be easily found around your home!